 - PhD, School Psychology, Minors: Developmental Neuropsychology, Behavioral Pediatrics and Counseling and Administration, University of Georgia

 Dr. Hooper’s interests revolve around training and expertise in child neuropsychology, with specific activities devoted to outreach, research, and clinical endeavors.
-Dr. Hooper directs a long-standing Child and Adolescent Neuropsychology Service through the Carolina Institute for Developmental Disabilities where he sees children and their families with a wide variety of neurodevelopment and acquired neurological disorders.
-In the training arena, this clinic has allowed for the participation of trainees across a number of different disciplines.
-In addition to the clinical training experiences provided via the Child and Adolescent Neuropsychology Service, Dr. Hooper conducts an annual class via the UNC School of Education that addresses core issues in brain development, brain structure, and brain functions, and how these factors contribute to the neurological basis of childhood exceptionalities.
+For over 25 years, Dr. Hooper directed a long-standing Child and Adolescent Neuropsychology Service through the Carolina Institute for Developmental Disabilities where he evaluated and treated children and their families with a wide variety of neurodevelopmental, neurological, neuropsychiatric, and genetic disorders.
+Dr. Hooper currently serves as the associate dean and chair of the Department of Allied Health Sciences in the UNC School of Medicine.
+The department comprises seven divisions, and Office of Research and Scholarship, and numerous programs devoted to the broad area of rehabilitation science.
 His research has focused on increasing the understanding of the neurobiological bases of childhood disorders, with a particular emphasis on phenotypic neurocognitive functioning.
-To date, he has engaged in efforts to examine the neurocognitive abilities of children with genetic disorders (Turner Syndrome, 22q11.2 Deletion Syndrome, Down Syndrome, Fragile X Syndrome), neurodevelopmental disorders (reading disabilities, writing disabilities, autism spectrum disorder), neuropsychiatric disorders (early-onset childhood schizophrenia, pediatric bipolar disorder, conduct disorder, post-traumatic stress disorder, child maltreatment, adolescent substance abuse disorders-cannabis and alcohol), neurological disorders (traumatic brain injuries), and chronic health conditions (low birth weight, chronic kidney disease, pediatric hypertension).
-Dr. Hooper’s research efforts also have led to working on dedicated interventions for improving the phenotypic weaknesses presented in many childhood disorders and using neurocognitive measurement to determine treatment effectiveness across pharmacological, social-behavioral, and educational interventions.
+To date, he has engaged in numerous research efforts to examine the neurocognitive abilities of children with genetic disorders (Turner Syndrome, 22q11.2 Deletion Syndrome, Down Syndrome, Fragile X Syndrome), neurodevelopmental disorders (reading disabilities, writing disabilities, autism spectrum disorder), neuropsychiatric disorders (early-onset childhood schizophrenia, pediatric bipolar disorder, conduct disorder, post-traumatic stress disorder, child maltreatment, adolescent substance abuse disorders-cannabis and alcohol), neurological disorders (traumatic brain injuries), and chronic health conditions (low birth weight, chronic kidney disease, pediatric hypertension).
+Dr. Hooper’s research efforts also have led to working on dedicated interventions for improving the phenotypic weaknesses presented in many childhood disorders and using neurocognitive measurement to determine moderation effects and overall treatment effectiveness across pharmacological, cognitive, social-behavioral, and educational interventions.
 These efforts also have contributed to his teaching of graduate students in the area of pediatric neuropsychology, working with the North Carolina Department of Public Instruction and Early Childhood Branch of Maternal and Child Health around policies and programs for children with brain injuries, and serving on numerous state and national boards and committees pertaining to children’s health.